Erik-Donath/minecraft-account-viewer/README.md

 ## ✨ Features

-- 🔎 Search Minecraft accounts by username, UUID, XUID, or Floodgate UUID
+- 🔎 Search Minecraft accounts by username, gametag, UUID, XUID, or Floodgate UUID
 - 🖼️ View Java and Bedrock account details, including skins and avatars
 - 🔗 See linked Java/Bedrock accounts if available
 - ⚡ Super fast and lightweight (Vite + React)